empalmer/StatsFlashcards/README.md

 Created for studying for my OSU grad stats comps

-Feel free to open issues with mistakes/spelling/suggestions
+Feel free to open issues with mistakes/spelling/suggestions - please include the card number - the ID field.

 Two folders are Methods and Theory, for the first year year-long sequences.
 Each has several .tex files corresponding to the topic the flashcards cover (which correspond to tags in anki).
 To have a full deck of flashcards, import each file separately, or import the Theory_flashcards file to import all at once.
 (Note this conversion of 1 file overall to multiple separate files corresponding to different tags is in progress).
 I've been having some glitches with tags, so they might have to be